Anne, Princess Royal: Kidnapping attempt

-On 20 March 1974, Princess Anne and Mark Phillips were returning to Buckingham Palace from a charity event when a Ford Escort forced their Princess IV car to stop on The Mall.
-The driver of the Escort, Ian Ball, jumped out and began firing a pistol.
-Inspector James Beaton, Anne's personal police officer, exited the car to shield her and to try to disarm Ball.
+On 20 March 1974, Anne and Mark Phillips were returning to Buckingham Palace when a car forced their Rolls-Royce to stop on Pall Mall.
+The driver of the car, Ian Ball, jumped out and began firing a pistol.
+Inspector James Beaton, Anne's personal protection officer, exited the car to shield her and to try to disarm Ball.
 Beaton's firearm, a Walther PPK, jammed, and he was shot by Ball, as was Anne's chauffeur, Alex Callender, when he tried to disarm Ball.
 Brian McConnell, a nearby tabloid journalist, also intervened, and was shot in the chest.
 Ball approached Anne's car and told her that he intended to kidnap her and hold her for ransom, the sum given by varying sources as £2 million or £3 million, which he claimed he intended to give to the National Health Service.
 Ball told Anne to get out of the car, to which she replied, "Not bloody likely!"
 She reportedly briefly considered hitting Ball.
+In 1983, she spoke about the event on Parkinson, saying she was 'scrupulously polite' to Ball as she thought it would be 'silly to be too rude at that stage'.

 Eventually, Anne exited the other side of the limousine, as had her lady-in-waiting, Rowena Brassey.
 A passing pedestrian, a former boxer named Ron Russell, punched Ball and led Anne away from the scene.
 At that point, Police Constable Michael Hills happened upon the scene; he too was shot by Ball, but he had already called for police backup.
 Detective Constable Peter Edmonds answered, gave chase, and finally arrested Ball.

-Beaton, Hills, Callender, and McConnell were hospitalised, and recovered from their wounds.
-For his defence of Princess Anne, Beaton was awarded the George Cross by the Queen, who was visiting Indonesia when the incident occurred; Hills and Russell were awarded the George Medal, and Callender, McConnell, and Edmonds were awarded the Queen's Gallantry Medal.
-It was widely reported that the Queen paid off Russell's mortgage, but this is not true: Russell said in 2020 that a police officer suggested it might happen, so he stopped paying his mortgage in anticipation and nearly had his house repossessed after four months.
-Anne visited Beaton in hospital and thanked him for his assistance.
-In 1983, she spoke about the event on Parkinson, saying she was 'scrupulously polite' to Ball as she thought it would be 'silly to be too rude at that stage'.

 Beaton, who had been Anne's sole bodyguard, later said about royal security "I had nothing… There was no back-up vehicle.
 The training was non-existent; but then again, [we thought] nothing was going to happen.
 They are highly specialised now, highly trained."
 Immediately after the attack the use of only a single protection officer was stopped, and the Walther PPK pistol was replaced.

+Beaton, Hills, Callender, and McConnell were hospitalised, and recovered from their wounds.
+For his defence of Anne, Beaton was awarded the George Cross by the Queen, who was visiting Indonesia when the incident occurred; Hills and Russell were awarded the George Medal, and Callender, McConnell, and Edmonds were awarded the Queen's Gallantry Medal.
+Anne visited Beaton in hospital and thanked him for his assistance.
+It was widely reported that the Queen paid off Russell's mortgage, but this is not true: Russell said in 2020 that a police officer suggested it might happen, so he stopped paying his mortgage in anticipation and nearly had his house repossessed after four months.